WICG/document-picture-in-picture/README.md

 Many thanks to Frank Liberato, Mark Foltz, Klaus Weidner, François Beaufort, Charlie Reis, Joe DeBlasio, Domenic Denicola, and Yiren Wang for their comments and contributions to this document and to the discussions that have informed it.
+Special thanks to Mikaela Watson and Glen Anderson for the initial wireframes.